 Step 4: Enter the IP address of the Virtual Interface in the IP address text box.

 Note: Ensure that the IP address that is being manually assigned to the virtual interface is on the same range as the WAN interface IP address of the Crystal Eye XDR.
 In our case the WAN1 IP address (WAN interface IP address) of the CE XDR is 220.127.116.11.
 Henceforth, we shall assign the IP address of the virtual interface as 18.104.22.168.

 IMPORTANT: The CE XDR administrator can also assign a maximum transmission unit (MTU) in the designated text box.
 The is the size of the largest protocol data unit (PDU) that can be communicated in a single network layer transaction.
 The default MTU value set in the CE XDR backend is 1500.
 However, this default value can be adjusted.
 Larger MTU is associated with reduced overhead.
 Smaller MTU values can reduce network delay.

-Step 5: Enter the Index in the text box and click the Update button.
+Step 5: Enter the Index in the text box, assign a Metric value, assign the Gateway and click the Add button.

 Step 6: Disable the WAN1 interface using the enable/disable button.